AY2526S1-CS2103T-W14-2/tp/docs/DeveloperGuide.md

     - No foodplace will be updated.
     - Error details shown in the status message: `Invalid command format! tag: ...`

+1. Invalid Test case - Adding a non-alphanumeric tag:<br>
+   Command: `tag 1 $$$$`<br>
+   Expected:
+    - No foodplace will be updated.
+    - Error details shown in the status message: `Tags names should be alphanumeric`

 ### Adding note to a foodplace